Search

 Commission strives for greater harmonization

-The EU Commission would also like to reduce the member states’ scope for action.
+The EU Commission also wants to reduce the member states’ room for manoeuvre.
 The aim is for the transposition laws of the individual EU member states to diverge less.
-Accordingly, the areas in which the member states cannot adopt divergent regulations are to be extended to
+Accordingly, the areas in which the member states cannot adopt divergent regulations are to be extended to include

 – the requirements for due diligence at group level,

-– all requirements for determining negative effects, except for the requirements on the termination of contractual relationships, preventive measures and the elimination of actual negative effects and
+– all requirements for the identification of adverse impacts, with the exception of requirements on the termination of contractual relationships, preventive measures and the remediation of actual adverse impacts and

 – the requirements for the complaints procedure.